I’ve been hiking in earnest since 2008, and my gear has naturally evolved over time.

 When I need to charge the phone during a hike due to poor cell reception and use of the GPS to track my position, a 3-foot right-angle phone charger just barely fits inside the Timbuk2 phone pouch and reaches to a USB power brick stashed in my pack.

-I’ve been all AllTrails Pro subscriber since 2019.
+I’ve been an AllTrails Pro subscriber since 2019.
 The subscription lets you download a map with the trail already marked and track your progress on your phone without a cellular connection.
 This is the best $30/year I spend as (a) all the good mountains are out of cell range and (b) some parks are not into trail markers (California, Patapsco Valley).

 Regardless of whether you subscribe, the user base is pretty active about leaving reviews of current trail conditions, parking, and closures, which is awesome.